 Experts say HRT used locally doesn’t increase the risk of cancers or heart disease.
 Creams and patches don’t pass organs like your gut or liver, so they are less potent.
 For example, one study (2018) says that the use of vaginal estrogen doesn’t increase the risk of breast cancer.
 The reason is that vaginal estrogen comes in lower doses than oral estrogen.

 Pills and tablets are a different story.
 They pass through your liver and might increase the risk of blood clots.
-But if you live healthy and don’t sit all day, experts say the it lowers the risk.
+But if you live healthily and don’t sit all day, experts say it lowers the risk.

 Even if tablets and pills come with risks, most women take them because it’s easy.
 However, the use of patches, nasal sprays and gels can cause allergies for some women.